AyrA/CommandoCheatTool/docs/Game.md

 When this happens, simply restart the game.
 There seems to be some race condition on modern machines that occasionally causes the game to crash when using one of the mentioned menu options.
+It also crashes when using the "Quit" option but you likely won't notice since you're exiting the game anyways.

-I occasionally need 3 to 5 tries until it works.
+It occasionally needs 3 to 5 tries until it works.

 Note: This issue only happens when you launch the game, not when resetting with `F2`.
 Instead of exiting and restarting the game completely when you change game values,